 The best dermatologists know that many different methods are available to treat the condition, but the best and safest treatments involve medications that are applied to the skin.
 Some of these are prescription strength and some of the treatments can be obtained over-the-counter like Vanicream Z-Bar or Zinc Therapy Soap (zinc pyrithione)

 Over The Counter Treatment

 Over-the-counter creams such as clotrimazole or miconazole can treat the yeast, and if applied once or twice a day for up to a few weeks may help some cases of tinea versicolor.
-Anti-dandruff shampoos such as Head and Shoulders or Selsun Blue can be used as a body wash by lathering onto the affected areas, leaving the shampoo in place for 5 minutes or so then rinsing.
+Anti-dandruff shampoos such as Head and Shoulders or Selsun Blue (selenium sulfide) can be used as a body wash by lathering onto the affected areas, leaving the shampoo in place for 5 minutes or so then rinsing.
 This could be repeated 2 or 3 times a week for best results.
 This can clear some cases of the condition.

-In other cases, prescription therapy may be needed.
+In other cases, prescription therapy or oral antifungal medications may be needed.
 Treating the condition early in the season and repeating the treatment periodically if there is any progression tends to work best to help with the appearance of the rash.
 As noted, late in the summer season, the pigment alteration is often so intense that the treatment may clear the yeast but is less likely to allow the pigment to balance out until a person’s tan has faded later in the year.